rohithreddy/athena/readme.md

 For subsequent builds, athena rebuilds only the updated files, rather than the entire codebase.

-For deploying athena to a remove server read the relevant section below.
+For deploying athena to a remote server read the relevant section below.

 ### Post structure